rsksmart/RSKIPs/IPs/RSKIP540.md

 ## Abstract

-This RSKIP proposes improvements to the `getEstimatedFeesForNextPegOutEvent()` Bridge method and introduces a new method `getEstimatedFeesForPegOutAmount()` that allows users to estimate fees for a specific peg-out amount.
+This RSKIP proposes improvements to the `getEstimatedFeesForNextPegOutEvent()` Bridge method and introduces a new method `getEstimatedFeesForPegOutAmount(uint256 pegOutAmountInWeis)` that allows users to estimate fees for a specific peg-out amount.
 The improvement changes how the extra peg-out output is calculated in the fee estimation, using the minimum peg-out value.
 Note that these methods return estimates based on the current state of the Bridge and are not guaranteed to match the actual fees charged when the peg-out event occurs.

 ## Motivation